wmentzel/tutorials/install_ubuntu_using_luks_alongside_windows.md

     - Choose ext4 for /dev/sda2 and mount it at /boot
     - ESP partition should already be assigned correctly

-1. After the installtion is done click "Continue testing".
+1. After the installation is done click "Continue testing".

 1. Mount the linux system partition.
     ```